andreaUNAM/cringecentral/knightskings/knightskings.md

 Hob, as seemed to be his custom, started talking before he was done thinking.
 "How did you know where— right, Endless, whatever, don't answer that, not that you were going to answer anyway."

 Dream's rigid stance and expression were solemn as ever, but there was a hint of taunting in his voice when he said, "**"Hello, Dream.
-Good to see you, Dream.
+How are you, Dream?
 How have you been keeping, Dream?"**"

 Hob pointed at him with a plastic fork that still held the cherry tomato he had been about to indulge in when he had sensed a pair of eyes (_that_ pair of eyes) watching him from the open doorway.
 "I don't know who taught you how to be funny, but I'd like to have a word with them.
 I don't think they realize the horrors they've unleashed into the world."
 He popped the tomato into his mouth before gesturing at the empty chair across his desk.
 "Close the door behind you, will you?
 This is technically my lunch break, but I like to keep an "all hours are office hours if you see my door open" policy for the kids, in case they need something."